punchabird/PythonRecipeSearcher/README.md

 1. Take some input specifying a kind of food
 2. Append the string "recipe" to input
 3. Run a Google search on (input + "recipe")
-4. Collect the first 10 results
+4. Generate a random number 'i' between 1-10
-5. Randomly select one of the 10 results
+5. Select i'th Google search result
 6. Output the text of the recipe

 ## Tools we might be able to use